FernandoJoachin/70-preguntas-JS/README.md

 36. Implement the Array.prototype.reduce method by hand [Answer](https://youtu.be/KFukxYONugs)
 37. What is the arguments object?
 [Answer](https://youtu.be/UnOoZlqnuqQ)
 38. How to create an object without a prototype?
 [Answer](https://youtu.be/UwsoeqPV6HI)
 39. Why does b in this code become a global variable when you call this function?
+[Answer]()
 40. What is ECMAScript?
 [Answer](https://youtu.be/NiiLOT_rsTI)
 41. What are the new features in ES6 or ECMAScript 2015?
+[Answer](https://youtu.be/gNX7gQc5Y4U)
 42. What´s the difference between var, let and const keywords?
 [Answer](https://youtu.be/xYoR86l1ftI)
 43. What are Arrow Functions?
 [Answer](https://youtu.be/Do9q7qGVu4U)
 44. What are Classes?
 [Answer](https://youtu.be/9g4OiqYUa5s)